pluralsight/guides/draft/microsoft-net/building-a-wpf-media-player-using-naudio/article.md

 Before we start on the UI however, I will provide you the link for the images I used for the buttons so you will have them ready.
 For icons I used Google's free material design icons.
 You can get them from Google's material design [page](https://material.google.com/resources/sticker-sheets-icons.html#).
 When you download the icons, do a quick search of "play" or "pause" in the download directory to find the relevant icons.

+We also need `System.Windows.Interactivity` and `Microsoft.Expression.Interaction` namespaces for our event bindings.
+I said we won't use event driven architecture but sometimes there is no way avoiding events.
+So these namespaces provide events the MVVM way.
+Adding these namespaces can be tricky and might not always work as you expect them to work.
+These namespaces actually come with Blend, a UI development tool for XAML based projects.
+So if you have Blend installed (it comes with the Visual Studio installer), you can find those DLL files from `C:\Program Files (x86)\Microsoft SDKs\Expression\Blend\.NETFramework\v4.5\Libraries` or if your project is .NET 4.0 from `C:\Program Files (x86)\Microsoft SDKs\Expression\Blend\.NETFramework\v4.0\Libraries`.

+If you don't have Blend installed just run the Visual Studio installer and modify/add it to your installation.

+However, in my experience adding those in Visual Studio doesn't always work.
+So what I usually do:
+- Create the WPF project in Visual Studio
+- Add `xmlns:i="http://schemas.microsoft.com/expression/2010/interactivity"` namespace to the `Window`.
+- Close Visual Studio and open the project in Blend.
+- From the menu click Project->Add Reference and add the references from that menu.
+- Close Blend and open the project back in Visual Studio

 Here is our XAML code for the UI:
 ```xaml
 <Window x:Class="NaudioPlayer.MainWindow"